-I posted this on a mix of social media to get discussion on what this plan tell us, using the simple case above to suggest some of the things that large "real" project can show that might be misleading.
+I posted this on a mixture of social media to get discussion on what this plan tell us.
+Using the simple case above to suggest some of the things that large “real” project can show that might be misleading.
+Then posing the following question:

 What percentage complete is this project